phishdetect/phishdetect-node/README.md

 PhishDetect Node requires Yara to execute.
 Yara is optionally used in case you want to provide the server the ability to scan suspicious pages with a set of Yara rules.
 It is preferable that you compile it from sources, please refer to the [official documentation](https://yara.readthedocs.io/en/stable/).

 In order to run PhishDetect Node you only need to download the `phishdetect-node` binary from the [latest release](https://github.com/phishdetect/phishdetect-node/releases/latest).
-You can simply launch the binary for a default configuration, or explore all of the command-line options available:
+You can simply launch the binary for a default configuration, or explore all of the available command-line options:

     Usage of phishdetect-node:
           --api-version string    Specify which Docker API version to use (default "1.37")